-Even during High-School History class, which I loathed entirely!
-I would hide under the desk, while the teacher taught the class, and my friend, Trisha, looked out for me, if the teacher decided to walk around, which she rarely did.
+Even during High-School History class, which I loathed entirely.
+I would hide under a desk to the back of the class, while the teacher taught the class, and my friend, Trisha, looked out for me.
 After class, my good friend Marc, would look forward to seeing my new comic strips.

 The year was 1996, the comic was Mr. Peanut Man, I think he was inspired by a friend with a really big head, but I never openly made it known.
 Every comic, he would die at the end.
 Morbidly funny I know.
 Felt normal back then.

 MY LOVE FOR DRAWING & CREATING

 As an adult, I never really stopped drawing “cartoony” figures, but it was more a hobby and less of a profession goal, now that I became a full-time freelance graphic designer and reality started kicking in.